An inmate from Hull Prison has thanked hospital staff for caring for him after he suffered a serious hand injury.

 The prisoner, who is not being identified, wrote to the trust with his non-writing hand after he suffered a complex fracture and spent three days in hospital.

-In his letter to Hull and East Yorkshire Hospitals NHS Trust, the man said: “I am writing because I feel compelled to express the extreme gratitude I feel.
+In his letter to Hull University Teaching Hospitals NHS Trust, the man said: “I am writing because I feel compelled to express the extreme gratitude I feel.
 I would like to thank every single person I met during three separate days.

 “You all do amazing work for everybody.
 You are here to help and I really hope you are able to relay my gratitude to everybody.”